 As I said, there are about 40 organisations that are showing no sign of flagging in the quality of their execution.
 They have a cradle-to-grave way of mobilising talent and training their people.

 It really does sound militarised.

 Well, it’s more Leninist.
 Lenin believed politics has 6-8 axioms.
 One of which was that political struggle is for the long run.
 You don’t do anything fly-by-night.
 You are patient.
 That involves recruiting people young, training them well to keep them loyal and giving them a long-term reason to stay with you.

-There is nothing like that on the centre or the non-Right.
-A young graduate can’t say, ‘oh, I’d like to be a non-conservative policy worker’ because there is no system they can fit into that can guarantee any kind of placement.
+There is nothing like that in the centre or the non-Right.
+A young graduate can’t say, ‘oh, I’d like to be a non-conservative policy worker’ because no system they can fit into can guarantee any placement.